 Jean-Marc Decrop is an expert specialized in Chinese contemporary art, and has contributed to its discovery abroad.
 From 1999 to 2007, he was partner and artistic advisor of the Loft gallery in Paris, where he produced several monographic exhibitions of prominent contemporary Chinese artists, developing a collection that has been loaning works to museums.
 In parallel, he organized exhibitions in 11 museums and foundations, for which he wrote catalogues.
 A major collector, he helped build many European collections.
 He later enlarged his scope to other emerging art scenes, notably Indonesia, Pakistan and Middle East.
 He is a shareholder in the Dubai gallery IVDE, to which he introduced Emirati artist Hassan Sharif.
 Since 2010, he has been one of Sharif's most important collectors, and owns some of the artist’s major works from the nineteen-eighties.

 Tamara Inja Jaber

-Tamara Inja Jaber is an art advisor working for prominent Arab collectors and government institutions.
-Based in Dubai since 2004, Tamara promotes Lebanese artists and their work in the Gulf region.
-In 2008, she curated “Lebanese Stories”, a remarkable exhibition showcasing the works of modern and contemporary Lebanese artists at the Dubai International Financial Centre.
-In 2010, she co-curated in Beirut “Pieces for a Museum”, a retrospective celebrating the renowned and timeless works of Paul Guiragossian and Chafic Abboud.
+Tamara Inja Jaber is an art advisor for prominent Arab collectors and governmental institutions.
+Based in Dubai since 2004, Inja Jaber promotes Lebanese artists and their work in the Gulf region.
+In 2008, she curated 'Lebanese Stories', a remarkable exhibition showcasing the works of modern and contemporary Lebanese artists at the Dubai International Financial Centre.
+In 2010, she co-curated in Beirut 'Pieces for a Museum', a retrospective exhibition celebrating the renowned and timeless works of Lebanese painters Paul Guiragossian and Shafic Abboud.
 A fierce art advocate, Tamara thrives to create, through art, a bridge between her country of origin, Lebanon, and the Arab world.

 To find out more about cookies and our use of them, you can check out our policy